 The Hungarian Economic Association is a non-profit independent organisation whose platforms wish to provide scope for every economic direction and school, considering it important to facilitate the freedom of professional opinion.
 The aim of the organisation via its membership and available tools is to promote the development and practical use of economic science, as well as to enhance relations with the representatives of related sciences and to improve economic thinking, in addition to giving scope for professional discussion related to current economic policy decisions.

-The HEA has more than twenty different sections, as well as local organisations set up in almost every county with presentations, discussions and conferences held on a regular basis.
+The HEA has more than twenty-five different sections, as well as local organisations set up in almost every county with presentations, discussions and conferences held on a regular basis.
 The most important event organised by the HEA is the Itinerant Conference of Hungarian Economists which takes place at a different location every year.
-In September 2020 the Itinerant Conference of the HEA will be organised for the 58nd time in Szeged.
+In September 2021 the Itinerant Conference of the HEA will be organised for the 59nd time in Szeged.
 At the same time, the National Conference of Young Economists organised by the HEA Youth Committee every spring is another outstanding event.
-The Association is open towards the internet as well: its interactive online-television public policy discussion series called ‘We Need to Talk!’ was launched in the autumn of 2009 via the website www.beszelgetnikell.hu.
+The Association is open towards the internet as well: its online evenst are streamed via YouTube and can be heard on its podcast channel.